LocusEnergy/api-docs/source/includes/overview/_introduction.md

 Data is returned in [JSON](http://en.wikipedia.org/wiki/JSON).

 The source of this documentation is [available publicly on Github](https://github.com/LocusEnergy/api-docs).
-Feel free to contribute by submitting a pull request or [logging an issue](https://github.com/LocusEnergy/api-docs/issues/new).
+Feel free to contribute by submitting a pull request.